charltoncr/ChaCha20/ReadMe.md

 chacha20.go and chacha20_test.go are in the
 [public domain](https://creativecommons.org/publicdomain/zero/1.0/)
 and may be used for any purpose.

+This version uses goroutines.
+That yields 10X the performance on a 3.504 GHz 12-processor Mac Studio with M2 Max.

 ChaCha20 has been
 [widely adopted](https://en.wikipedia.org/wiki/Salsa20#ChaCha20_adoption).